input-output-hk/catalyst-engineering/guides_and_processes/development_lifecycle.md

 ## Create a branch of the `master` or `main`

 - In our team, we follow [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branch model.
-- Name the branch with task Jira/GitHub id and short description: `feature/npg-884-finalize-api-approach` In case of the bug: `bugfix/npg-999-fix-api-error`
+- Name the branch with task GitHub id and short description: `feature/884-finalize-api-approach` In case of the bug: `bugfix/999-fix-api-error`

 ## Writing code